 The important thing is that you get an audience and retain it, that way your blog will be successful.

-Of course, you will need some suitable fabrics, the basic sewing essentials and materials, and of course a touch of creativity and originality as well as some patience and energy.
+Of course, you will need some suitable fabrics, the basic sewing essentials and materials, and a touch of creativity and originality as well as some patience and energy.

 After you’ve made a few different variations and types of dolls and their clothing, try pitching them on the market online through social network pages and offline at various flea markets or fairs.
 Sell the dolls clothed but also sell their clothing pieces individually so that children can expand the wardrobes of their favorite toys instead of buying other dolls just because they like their outfits better.